ablentry/Ibooks-epub-resolver/README.md

 Place your .epub files
 Copy any EPUB files you want to clean into the same directory as the script.

-All care and not responsibility
+All care and no responsibility

 The script will:
 Verify the EPUB is a valid ZIP archive